 So what can you do to lower your stress levels?

 If you can’t eliminate your stressors, changing your response to stress is the number one way to change how your body reacts, and just like changing your diet, this can take time, and consistent effort.
 The most helpful tools that you can use to today are:

 - Breathing Exercises: When face to face with a stressful situation, take 10 deep breaths before diving headfirst into old habits.
 By taking this pause you are naturally relaxing your body and telling your brain that there is time to react, that this is not a life or death situation and you can work through it.

 - Meditation: Think of meditation like training for combat.
 You might not “need to meditate” each day, but engaging in meditation or breathing practices daily (even if just for 5 minutes), increases the likelihood that you’ll respond calmly during crisis.
-If you’re new to meditation, try the guided meditation tapes on the Awaken180° Website!

 - Exercise: Integrating physical exercise into your lifestyle can be very effective in relieving stress.
 Even just fresh air and light physical exercise, like a walk, can really help.
 Remember that this is supposed to be a stress release.
 If adding exercise into your day makes you more stressed or if you’re pushing yourself too hard, dial it back.